-The moment you hear whispers of an upcoming move, start your research on the proposed duty station.
-Talk to friends and search the Internet for information on desired areas to live surrounding the military installation.
+With whispers of an upcoming move, you can start your research on the proposed duty station.
+While it’s not recommended to make any firm plans before having orders in hand, you can talk to friends and scour the internet for information on desired areas to live surrounding the military installation.
 Then, start the house hunt for your perfect rental home with these ten tips.

-1. Define Your Priorities
+1. Identify Your Priorities and Establish a Budget

-Do you want to save money or are you willing to spend out of pocket?
-Answering this question will help you create a budget to narrow your househunting search.
+Do you want to save money, or are you willing to spend out of pocket?
+The answer will help you create a budget to narrow your househunting search.

 2. Start Early and Search Often

-"The early bird gets the worm” is particularly true when it comes to the rental market.
-Start searching for a rental home as soon as you are certain of your relocation which, for military, is typically when you have orders in hand.
+The phrase “the early bird gets the worm” is particularly true in the rental market.
+Start searching for a rental home as soon as you are confident of your relocation, meaning when you have orders in hand for military families.

-Depending on the rental market in the area you’re relocating to, homes can rent in a matter of hours, so you do not want to wait.
+Depending on the rental market in the area you’re relocating to, homes can rent in a matter of hours, so you do not want to wait!